LukaszGr/CV/README.md

 ## Lukasz Grychowski

-I am a born again coder with passion for learning and creating.
-For most of my professional life I sold maps in the largest and oldest map shop in the world.
-Now, I am thrilled to start anew as a web developer driven by hunger to learn more and more.
-I am looking for an entry level developer job with a focus on continual learning, making code beautiful, and TDD.
+After several years working as a teacher in Poland and then several more selling maps in the largest and oldest map shop in the world in London I went back to school - Makers Academy - and graduated as a born again coder.

+I quickly realised that the more I learn, the more I want to learn - so I’m looking for a junior developer job that will allow me to  continue growing my skills, making code beautiful, and TDD.

+## About me

+#### What I’m passionate about

+Passion for expanding my knowledge is what defines me.
+I learn fast and I love it - whether it’s new languages (be that JavaScript or Spanish), picking up the tricks of the cartography and book trade or binging on everything popular science  - it’s all about broadening my horizons.

+#### What I’m like to work with

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+I’m a team player.
+I work hard and thrive on new challenges.
+I appreciate being mentored by those who know more than I do.
+No job is too small - every detail gets my full attention.
+I’m patient, persevering and personable.

 ## Skills

-#### Fast Learner

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+Agile
+Pair Programming
+TDD

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (May 2016 - August 2016)

-- Curiosity and hungry passion for code
+I gained curiosity and hungry passion for code.
+Graduated as an independent learner and problem-solver.

-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+Methodologies: OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+Languages: Ruby, Rails, Javascript, Node.js, HTML, CSS
-- Rspec, Jasmine, Mocha
+Testing: Rspec, Jasmine, Capybara, Zombie

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications
+#### University of Kielce, Poland (1998-2002)

+B.A. in British and American Studies

 ## Experience

-**Company Name** (start_date to end_date)
-*Your job title*
-**Company Name** (start_date to end_date)
-*Your job title*
+October 2006 - May 2016
+Fulfilment Service Manager, Stanfords Ltd.

+September 2001 - August 2006
+English Language Teacher, O.K.
+Centre of Foreign Languages (Kielce, Poland)

+September 2001
+Interpreter for BCD Modelling, International Military Fair (Kielce, Poland)

+## Interests

+Gaming, sci-fi, popular sciences, watching sports (hand ball and volleyball), travel, reading, films.